nrs-org/novelslop/content/vol_01/chap_06.typ

   exact same thing.
 Heck, if it were really Mona, she would not be able to gather enough courage to do so, and let this precious chance slip by.

-  Without any hesistance, Mona replied,
+  Without any hesitance, Mona replied,

   “Okay, I will try to ask her.”